 Serve the Thai deep fried fish with fried vermicelli rice noodles.
 Heat oil to very high heat and add vermicelli.
 Remove after 10 seconds and leave on paper towel to drain.

-Looking for more authentic Thai recipes?
-David Thompson’s Thai Street Food is hands down one of the best and is packed with amazing recipes for you try at home.
+If you are looking for more authentic Thai recipes?
+Michelin-starred chef David Thompson’s Thai Street Food is hands down one of the best and is packed with amazing recipes for you try at home.